AzimAzraei123/product_catalog/README.md

 # Product Catalog App

 A simple Flutter app that shows a list of products from the [DummyJSON](https://dummyjson.com) API.
-You can scroll through products, search for one, and tap on any product to see its full details.

 ## Stack